laissez-faire-btc/safe-redaction/BIP.md

 The semantics of the Redaction Statement are as follows:

-* The redaction MAY be applied to the transaction specified by `<transaction-hash>`.
-The redaction MUST NOT be applied to any other transaction.
+* The redaction is to be applied to the transaction specified by `<transaction-hash>`.
 * To apply the redaction, change all bytes specified by `<data-segment-list>` to 0x00.
-* After applying the redaction, the new hash of the redacted transaction will be `<transaction-hash-update>`.
+* After applying the redaction, the new hash of the redacted transaction will be `<transaction-hash-updated>`.
+* After the redaction is applied, where `<sighash-updated>` is found to be the input for signature verification, it can safely be replaced by `<sighash-original>` for signature verification purposes, and, if valid, this confirms that redaction specified in `<data-segment-list>` has been applied.

 **Further Redaction For A Redacted Transaction**